successible/markdown-wiki/.github/SECURITY.md

 ## Reporting a vulnerability

 If you find a vulnerability, **do not create an issue** in GitHub.
 Instead, email `contact@successible.net`.
-I'll draft [a GitHub security advisory](https://docs.github.com/en/code-security/repository-security-advisories/creating-a-repository-security-advisory).
-Then, I'll collaborate with you to get the patch released as quickly as possible.
+We will communicate with you to address the security vulnerability.

 Once, the patch is ready to go, we will:

-- Push the code to main.
+- Push the code to main and tag it for release.
-- Publish the security advisory to GitHub.
+- Add a disclosure to the GitHub Release notes.